'Extraordinary circumstances': PM delays election to October

 A Herald-Kantar poll this morning revealed 60% of New Zealanders did not think the election should still be held on September 19 - but opinions differed greatly between Auckland and the rest of New Zealand.

-It will be up to individual political parties about whether they suspend their campaigns, she said.

-Ardern is getting advice from Crown Law on spending caps for campaigning.
+Ardern consulted the leaders of all parties in Parliament on the issue at the weekend.

-National, Act and NZ First had all called on Ardern to delay the election, saying the September date made it difficult for political parties to campaign, and that voters would be wary of voting.
+National, Act and NZ First all called on her to delay it, saying the September date made it difficult for political parties to campaign, and that voters would be wary of voting.

-Green Party co-leader James Shaw said "a change to the election day should occur because it is what is best to keep us safe and protect our democratic right to vote.
-We believe the date change to October 17 achieves that fine balance during a very challenging time."

-Co-leader Marama Davidson said "we support the Prime Minister's decision to move the date to October 17.
-Those additional four weeks should provide time for the public health response to get on top of the current outbreak".
+If Ardern goes ahead with the date and the dissolution of Parliament takes place, it will be up to the Electoral Commission to decide on a week-by-week basis whether it is possible to hold an election.

+The Electoral Commission - an independent body - has made plans for voting to happen safely under alert level 2, meaning there's nothing stopping the election going ahead if Auckland's lockdown is lifted on August 26 as planned.

 Yesterday, there were 12 new cases in the community and one in managed isolation.
 All of the 49 active community cases could either be definitively traced to the Auckland cluster or were under investigation but considered likely to be connected.